nelisa-dludla/responsive-web-design-certification/tribute-page/README.md

 2. Navigate to the "survey-form" directory: `cd responsive-web-design-certification/tribute-page`

-3. Open the `index.html` file in your preferred web browser to view the survey form.
+3. Open the `index.html` file in your preferred web browser to view the tribute page.

 ## Project Structure